vex-ssis/2026/README.md

 - 50922T	LSTS MAKO MANIACS	4-2-0	11 / 40 / 102
 - 28176N	Overwatch	5-1-0	10 / 35 / 186
 - 1599N	SSIS Big Pink Pegasus

+It was an [eventful](https://www.youtube.com/live/fuf7YvmOIrU) weekend.
+The teamwork is on full display, the robots are getting more sophisticated and the notebooks improve their quality, too.
+Team [20226H](https://www.robotevents.com/teams/V5RC/20226H) (NGS Hogrider) from the [Hanoi–Amsterdam High School for the Gifted](https://en.wikipedia.org/wiki/Hanoi%E2%80%93Amsterdam_High_School) really improved their gameplay and design in just a few weeks.
+Their robot design has 6 motors for 4 omniwheels and 2 traction wheels 3.25" diameter to be more agile.
+Per calculation of the gears this should result in 360 rpm on the wheels.
+It resulted in the INNOVATE award for this team!

+Almost unbeatable again: [50922T LSTS MAKO MANIACS](https://www.robotevents.com/teams/V5RC/50922T) with the **Excellence Award**, **Tournament Champion** and **Skills Champion**.
+Congratulations!
+Their robot is also driven by six 11W motors, but has only 4 omniwheels 3.25 inch.
+Their secret? **460 rpm** on the wheels, they are really fast!
+Being pushed from the side is not a question, they are out of their way too fast.
+Another omniwheel in the center is used for odometry.

+As I learned there are more ways to qualify for VEX Worlds.
+For example there are the [Online Challenges](https://challenges.robotevents.com/).
+It was highlighted at VEX Nationals last season, and team 36070M won a spot at VEX World 2025 as [Team 11](https://challenges.robotevents.com/user/144229) in 2025 Challenges > [STEM Advocacy Challenge - High School](https://challenges.robotevents.com/challenge/287/stem-advocacy-challenge/entry) > [Empowering Cao Bang through Robotics](https://challenges.robotevents.com/challenge/287/stem-advocacy-challenge/entry/14761) with a [PDF file](https://challenges.robotevents.com/uploads/0025238_original.pdf) (39 pages) or a [website](https://sites.google.com/view/team-11-36070m/home).
+And then there are other challenges like [IECF](https://en.wikipedia.org/wiki/International_Science_and_Engineering_Fair) challenge that teams from Vietnam can participate in.

 ## Vietnam Signature: New Year’s Mayhem - High School V5RC: Push Back 2026/02/06 - 8